PUREFORM

 The race runs: Horse B wins from Horse E with Horse A getting up for 3rd.
 You were right to alter your picks and although Betfair got it part wrong (A ran 3rd instead of as suggested, unplaced), you only fully supported horse B for a nice result.

-Of course it is easy to write an almost perfect example to highlight the general benefits of using a Betfair market.
 Problems occur when the genuine $7 or $8 chance is showing $10 or $12 on Betfair.
 Does the horse have a problem or is it simply a price variation from having a 115% market compared with a 103% market?
-Again, if winning on horses was easy, everyone would do it.

 When in doubt save (unless you are betting very small amounts in which case some decision needs to be made).